-Stamford, Lincolnshire was my teenage stomping ground, but now when I return to visit my parents, it’s things to do with kids that I seek out as opposed to nightclubs where I’m crossing everything that I can pass for 18!
-Here are my top recommendations for things to do in Stamford and the surrounding area with kids…
+Stamford, Lincolnshire was my teenage stomping ground, but now when I return to visit my parents, it’s things to do with kids that I seek out as opposed to trying to wheedle my way into nightclubs!
+As a former resident and regular returnee for the past 25 years, here are my top recommendations for things to do in Stamford and the surrounding area with kids…

 *Disclaimer: This article contains some affiliate links, any purchases you make are unaffected but I may receive a small commission at no extra cost to you to help me keep this blog running – thanks.

-Top things to do in Stamford Lincolnshire with kids:
+Top things to do in Stamford with kids:

 If you’re going to have to do soft play, this is one of the least painful by far.
 Squeezed into a small industrial estate opposite Stamford’s picturesque olde world buildings, The Yard is an indoor soft play centre and cafe dreamt up by two local mums.
 A big bright open kitchen area is adorned with scrumptious-looking sweet treats and yummy, healthy lunches are scrawled across the blackboard menu.
 The food is sourced from local suppliers and more inventive than your average soft play, giving it the feel of a trendy cafe with adult appeal.
 Children can run themselves ragged in the huge play structure, slides, ball pit and dangling apparatus.
 There’s also a designated area for under 2s, push cars, guided craft sessions and lots of mama-friendly details like spare nappies, potties, a microwave, refillable squash, neon bins and kid lunches served in little shopping baskets.
 Brilliant.